-Adding to this was my excitement to be in Cape Town, a city that joins only few others in being so immediately recognisable, with its iconic Table Mountain looming like a protective barrier from the Gods at the southern tip of the world.
+Cape Town is a city that joins only few others in being so immediately recognizable, with its iconic Table Mountain looming like a protective barrier from the Gods at the southern tip of the world.

 On my way from the airport, it wasn’t hard to notice that South Africa is a country of contrasts.
-On my way from the airport I passed lush green luxury golf courses as well as dense jungles of corrugated metal in the shantytowns.
+I passed lush green luxury golf courses as well as dense jungles of corrugated metal in the shantytowns.
 South Africa can wildly oscillate between feeling totally European and decidedly African—though my taxi driver, who was originally from Cameroon, warned me not to expect the ‘real Africa’ here.
-“You’ll find no lions and people living in huts in South Africa, my friend,” he told me.
+“You’ll find no lions and people living in huts in South Africa, my friend,” he said.

 He was actually wrong on both counts — I later saw my share of lions and plenty of huts on the Wild Coast — but I get the point he was trying to make.
 There are definitely no lions in Cape Town, but there were plenty of other interesting things to see and do, as well as numerous day trips you can do starting from Cape Town.

-I decided not stay in downtown but in Observatory (a.k.a.
-Obvs), a peachy and mildly gentrified neighborhood set around a two-block stretch of hip cafes, restaurants, used book stores and art galleries.
-Having heard so much about crime in South Africa (and having inevitably befallen to some paranoia), it was lovely to arrive in such a welcoming and stress-free place.
+I decided not to in downtown Cape Town but in Observatory (a.k.a.
+Obvs), a peachy and mildly gentrified neighborhood set around a two-block stretch of hip cafes, restaurants, used bookstores and art galleries.
+Having heard so much about crime in South Africa (and having inevitably befallen to some pre-trip paranoia), it was lovely to arrive in such a welcoming and stress-free place.

-Where I stayed: 33 South Boutique Backpackers, a premium hostel with comfy beds, individually themed rooms, two lovely gardens and extremely friendly staff.
+I stayed at 33 South Boutique Backpackers, a premium hostel with comfy beds and two lovely gardens.
 Don’t miss their Friday braai (BBQ)!

 Penguins & Muizenberg beach

-Eager to explore, I ignored Cape Town itself for the moment and dove right in with a day-trip to the Cape peninsula.
+Eager to explore, I ignored the city itself for the moment and dove right in with a day-trip to the Cape Peninsula.
 It’s here that I was confronted with what would become my constant nemesis during my South Africa trip: its horrendous public transportation.

 To get to Muizenberg beach would have taken 30 minutes by car but took me over 2 hours by train.
-To a patient traveler that’s perhaps not the end of the world perhaps, but that still took four hours out of the day.
-Once I eventually got to the beach, it was very challenging to get to other nearby places like Simon’s Town, further slowing things down.
+To a patient traveler that’s perhaps not the end of the world, but that still took four hours out of my day.
+Once I eventually got to the beach, it was challenging to get to other nearby places like Simon’s Town without a car, further slowing things down.

 But I digress.
 Muizenberg has a fantastic beach with views of the southern peninsula’s mountain peaks.
 The beach is hugely popular with surfers and is also known for its colorful beach houses.
 I had a great time hanging out here, and while it’s by no means a tropical beach, the water temperature was great for a summer swim.
 When you’re done lazing on the beach you can find many nearby trails leading up to the Muizenberg mountains, though I opted for some more sightseeing instead.